ZachJGB/gen_final_project/README.md

-# Gen 711 final project: Graphs and Important images
+# Gen 711 final project: A Summary
-BY Zach Gravel-Blaney, Riley Wilson and John Kelleher
+By Zach Gravel-Blaney, Riley Wilson and John Kelleher
 <details>
  <summary>Background</summary>
 This data was taken from a study on the correlation between the human gut microbiome and autism spectrum disorder (ASD) gastrointestinal issues